 ALL of these websites are known SCAM sites you’ll want to stay far away from.

-Here are the two reasons why Money Chaser.co is not legit and an outright SCAM:
+Here were the two reasons why Money Chaser was an outright SCAM:

 First, the testimonials are not real.
 I always check if their testimonials are true.